Discipline and rules

 Are schools allowed to have different uniforms for different genders?

-Although it’s illegal for schools to treat students differently because of their gender, schools can have different uniform rules for different genders so long as the effect of the rules aren’t discriminatory.
+Although it’s illegal for schools to treat students differently because of their gender, this probably doesn’t prevent different school uniform codes based on gender.

 Can my school make me cut my hair?